enemonsieur/offis_repo/PROJECTS/VIsual NP/Argus II.md

 [Figure 6.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/figure/F6/)

 The study model.
 BOX 1: the time stimulus, _f_(_t_), was transformed into a spatiotemporal representation, on the basis of the measured electrophysiological thresholds from a disc electrode.
 BOXES 2–5: the output was then passed through a modified version of the perceptual sensitivity model incorporating threshold and suprathreshold parameters.
 The resulting output corresponds to a spatial brightness response, _B_(_r_).
+=> Transform the pulse at the electrode in the spreading of the current aroudnthe electrode.
+Using a spatial attenuation function.
+=>The attenuatio varries with the distance from the center, and the radius of the electrode.
+Which makes sense right?
 We began by applying a spatial attenuation function to the temporal input stimulus pulse train to produce _b_1_(r,t_), a spatiotemporal stimulus profile:

 ![equation image](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/bin/z7g00112-2296-m01.jpg "equation image")